grafana/pyroscope/docs/sources/operators-guide/configure/about-versioning.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/about-versioning/
+  - /docs/fire/latest/operators-guide/configuring/about-versioning/
-description: Learn about guarantees for this Grafana Mimir major release.
+description: Learn about guarantees for this Grafana Fire major release.
 menuTitle: About versioning
-title: About Grafana Mimir versioning
+title: About Grafana Fire versioning
 weight: 50
 ---

-# About Grafana Mimir versioning
+# About Grafana Fire versioning

-This topic describes our guarantees for this Grafana Mimir major release.
+This topic describes our guarantees for this Grafana Fire major release.

 ## Flags, configuration, and minor version upgrades

-Upgrading Grafana Mimir from one minor version to the next minor version should work, but we don't want to bump the major version every time we remove a configuration parameter.
+Upgrading Grafana Fire from one minor version to the next minor version should work, but we don't want to bump the major version every time we remove a configuration parameter.
 We will keep deprecated flags and YAML configuration parameters in place for two minor releases.
 You can use the `deprecated_flags_inuse_total` metric to generate an alert that helps you determine if you're using a deprecated flag.